GaglianoTaliun-Lab/PheWeb2-API/README.md

 # PheWeb 2.0 API
-This is an implementation of the data model and API for [PheWeb 2.0](https://github.com/GaglianoTaliun-Lab/PheWeb2.0/tree/main) - a new version of the original [PheWeb](https://github.com/statgen/pheweb) tool for interactive querying, visualizing, and sharing summary-level results from GWAS/PheWAS studies.
-In the PheWeb 2.0, we de-coupled the data model and API from the UI to improve code maintenance and re-usability and allow new features such as on-the-fly GWAS/PheWAS results querying by other external resources and applications.
+This is an implementation of the data model and API for [PheWeb 2.0](https://github.com/GaglianoTaliun-Lab/PheWeb2.0/tree/main) - an enhanced version of the original [PheWeb](https://github.com/statgen/pheweb) tool for interactive querying, visualizing, and sharing summary-level results from GWAS/PheWAS studies, which offers intuitive and efficient support for stratified results.
+In PheWeb 2.0, we de-coupled the data model and API from the UI to improve code maintenance and re-usability and allow new features such as on-the-fly GWAS/PheWAS results querying by other external resources and applications.

 ## Dependencies
 Python 3.12+ is required (all python package dependencies can be found in the `requirements.txt`)